Delta Basin

 Or go directly to:

-The newly derived guideline significantly improves the prediction of wave overtopping at dikes under oblique wave attack and it appears that the actual wave overtopping under oblique wave attack is lower than expected before.
+The newly derived guideline significantly improves the prediction of wave overtopping at dykes under oblique wave attack and it appears that the actual wave overtopping under oblique wave attack is lower than expected before.

 You have not yet indicated whether you want to accept or reject cookies.
 This means that this element cannot be displayed.